 All requests from students desiring to take Section 45-47 classes (as described above) online will be reviewed carefully by chairs and deans.
 Students must provide full documentation in support of the request.
 Even if each of the criteria below are met, sufficient course slots (five or more) must be available for students in non-online programs to register.

-The chair and dean of the course area must approve the student's enrollment in the course.
+The chair and dean with authority over the students' majors must approve the student's enrollment in the course.

 1) Students may not be allowed to take a restricted online course (Sections 45-47) if: